-The coronavirus epidemic that has afflicted Wuhan, China is having economic ripple effects for the global economy, slowing orders and disrupting supply chains.
-News reports indicate that the impacts are already being felt in industries as diverse as electronics, auto manufacturing, airlines and passenger cruises.
-Travel, transportation, hospitality, health care and event planning are only a few of the activities likely to be disrupted.
-In recent years, the insurance industry has cut back on coverage available for pandemic diseases, introducing new or broadened exclusions, and applying strict sublimits to contain insurer exposure.
+The coronavirus pandemic is savaging the global economy, resulting in widespread business closures, near-universal event cancellations, remote officing, the cancellation of orders and slowing of deliveries, and a general disruption of supply chains.
+News reports indicate that the impacts are already being felt in virtually all industries.
+Travel, transportation, hospitality, education, health care, entertainment, and event planning are especially hard-hit, but most manufacturing and service activities are being disrupted.
+In recent years, the insurance industry has cut back on coverage available for pandemic diseases, introducing new or broadened exclusions and applying strict sublimits to contain insurer exposure.
 Nonetheless, pockets of coverage continue to exist.
 It is important to make an assessment now of your own business’s vulnerabilities and of the insurance you may have to address future losses.
-Now is the time—before the pandemic potentially expands and pricing or terms limit available coverage—to assess whether it makes sense to purchase additional coverage, if it is reasonably available.

 Business Interruption Insurance

 Many businesses carry Business Interruption (BI) insurance as a component of their first-party property insurance or as a freestanding policy.
 BI coverage protects against losses sustained due to periods of suspended operation due to property damage.
 In most cases, contagious diseases do not constitute property damage, especially when passed from person to person.
-A February 9, 2019 New York Times report suggested that there might be reason for concern about contracting the illness through contact with tangible objects such as surfaces in medical facilities or airline tray tables.
-Such actual contamination of tangible property (as distinct from fear of contamination) may constitute property damage for insurance purposes.
+Actual contamination of tangible property (as distinct from fear of contamination) may constitute property damage for insurance purposes.
 Likewise, contamination in HVAC systems has been held to constitute such property damage.
 If actual contamination of property forces your business to shut down facilities or assets, with concomitant losses, BI coverage may respond.
 But there are important limitations:

 Supply Chain Insurance